NeuraShare/Principle/README.md

 # Neurashare

-This repository exposes all the notions and concepts related to Neuroshare and how it is imaginated.
+This repository exposes all the notions and concepts related to Neurashare and how it is imaginated.

 ## Summary